Search

 4. It is important to note, if you are determined to be a San Francisco State University student and could not enter the university through the regular admission process, we can discuss other options.
 For example, you may opt to enroll in the TAB program while attending City College, that will allow you to take 3 units at SF State .

 5. If you have a documented disability, contact the Department of Vocational Rehabilitation (DOR) further assistance or support.
-Write to 301 Howard Street, San Francisco, CA 94105.
+Write to 455 Golden Gate Ave, Suite 7727, San Francisco, CA 94102.

 6. We can discuss financial aid options with you.
 (Financial Aid consists of free grants and/or loans given to students attending school.)
 DO NOT be discouraged.